-There are a diverse range of needs that employees face, both personally and professionally.
-The University supports the general concept of flexible work arrangements, providing staff the potential to balance work and personal commitments, and perform at their highest level.
-Flexible work arrangements may positively impact retention efforts, work-life fit, workloads, staff commitment, productivity, and the overall work culture.
+Workplace flexibility considers how, when and where people do their best work.
+There are a diverse range of needs employee face both personally and professionally.
+The University supports the general concept of remote/hybrid work arrangements and flexible scheduling, as defined by the Future of Work @ Iowa Report, providing staff the potential to balance work and personal commitments, and perform at their highest level.
+Workplace flexibility may positively impact retention efforts, work-life fit, workloads, staff commitment, productivity, and the overall work culture.